seansaleh/Orthus/README.md

 =====
 - [x] Reverse proxy all requests to another server
 - [x] Login with Google OpenID
-- [ ] Refactor into proper controllers and models
+- [x] Refactor into proper controllers and models
-- [ ] Check logins vs user accounts
+- [-] Check logins vs user accounts
 - [ ] Have user accounts stored in some sort of DB, maybe even FS based
 - [ ] Proper login screen
 - [ ] Request Account screen including a name